-The student will consult with her/his advisor and prepare a reading list and a 3-5 page rationale for the selections on that list in a primary specialization (for example, "TESOL," "children's literature," "rhetoric," "twentieth- century American literature," and so on).
+The student will consult with their advisor and prepare a reading list and a 3-5 page rationale for the selections on that list in a primary specialization (for example, "TESOL," "children's literature," "rhetoric," "twentieth- century American literature," and so on).

 The reading list will normally consist of approximately 25-30 books or the equivalent combination of books and articles.
-The reading list and rationale, after approval by the advisor and the Graduate Program Director, will form the basis of the primary specialization area of the comprehensive exam activities.
+After approval by the advisor and the Graduate Program Director, the reading list and rationale will form the basis of the primary specialization area of the comprehensive exam activities.